 → Writing Prompt 5: Have you ever finished a book that made you want to tell everyone you know about how fantastic the book was?
 What was the name of the book and why did it give you that feeling?
 What was so special about the book that you wanted others to read it too?

 → Writing Prompt 6: Find a young child’s picture book, one with no words, only pictures.
-First, pick one page from the book and look at the picture.
-Next, write a story based on what is happening on that one page.
+Pick a page from the book and look at the it.
+Write a short story based on what is happening on that one page.

 → Writing Prompt 7: Which do you prefer?
 A scary story that gives you goosebumps or a book that is silly and makes you laugh?
 Why?